Long Beach Convention and Entertainment Center: First Municipal Auditorium

+1913 Empire Day disaster

+During the Long Beach Empire Day celebration on Saturday, May 24, part of the first and second floor wooden decks collapsed after attendees surged into the venue to hear the program of speakers and music.
+34 people died at the scene, with another 4 dying later in hospital.
+More than 300 people were injured.

+Second Municipal Auditorium

 The second Municipal Auditorium was completed in 1932.
+It was designed by William Horace Austin.
 It extended 500 feet into the water at the center of the Rainbow Pier.
 It was demolished in 1975.
 Listed below are historic photos from the Municipal Auditorium.